Finite group actions on homology spheres and manifolds with nonzero Euler characteristic: Preliminaries

 Suppose that $G$ acts on a compact manifold $Y$, possibly with boundary.
 A $G$-good triangulation of $Y$ is a pair $(\cC,\phi)$, where $\cC$ is a finite simplicial complex endowed with a good action of $G$ and $\phi\colon Y\to |\cC|$ is a $G$-equivariant homeomorphism.
 For any smooth action of a finite group $G$ on a manifold $X$ there exist $G$-good triangulations of $X$ (by the previous comments it suffices to prove the existence of a $G$-equivariant triangulation; this can be easily obtained adapting the construction of triangulations of smooth manifolds given in \cite{C} to the finitely equivariant setting; for much more detailed results, see \cite{I}).

-\begin{lemma} Let $Y$ be a compact smooth manifold, possibly with boundary, satisfying $\chi(Y)\neq 0$.
-Let $p$ be a prime, and let $G$ be a finite $p$-group acting smoothly on $Y$.
-Let $r$ be the biggest nonnegative integer such that $p^r$ divides $\chi(X)$.
-There exists some $y\in Y$ whose stabilizer $G_y$ satisfies $[G:G_y]\leq p^r$. \end{lemma} \begin{proof} Let $(\cC,\phi)$ be a $\Gamma$-good triangulation of $Y$.
+We are now ready to prove Lemma \ref{lemma:one-big-stabiliser}.
+Let $(\cC,\phi)$ be a $G$-good triangulation of $Y$.
 The cardinal of each of the orbits of $G$ acting on $\cC$ is a power of $p$.
 If the cardinal of all orbits were divisible by $p^{r+1}$, then for each $d$ the cardinal of the set of $d$-dimensional simplices in $\cC$ would be divisible by $p^{r+1}$, and consequently $\chi(Y)=\chi(\cC)$ would also be divisible by $p^{r+1}$, contradicting the definition of $r$.
 Hence, there must be at least one simplex $\sigma\in \cC$ whose orbit has at most $p^r$ elements.
 This means that the stabilizer $G_{\sigma}$ of $\sigma$ has index at most $p^r$.
-If $y\in Y$ is a point such that $\phi(y)\in |\sigma|\subseteq |\cC|$, then $y$ is fixed by $G_{\sigma}$, because the triangulation is good. \end{proof}
+If $y\in Y$ is a point such that $\phi(y)\in |\sigma|\subseteq |\cC|$, then $y$ is fixed by $G_{\sigma}$, because the triangulation is $G$-good.